Join our world-class team

 The benefits of working for us

 As well as a rewarding career in defence science and technology, Dstl offers its staff (including graduates, industrial placement students, summer students and apprentices) a wide range of benefits and training opportunities in a supportive, encouraging and flexible environment.

 - part-time work

 - job share

-- work compressed hours (for example, working 37 hours over 4 days)
+- work compressed hours (for example, working 37 hours over 4 days or a 9 day fortnight)